hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 signal is 1.
 It means, if the `good` signal is 0, the response might contain garbage.
 - The `good` signal is only set to one for 1 cycle.
 It means, the response is only guaranteed to be correct in that cycle.
+- A load instruction will result in a read memory request being sent to the memory subsystem.
+- A store instruction will result in a read memory request and a write memory request being sent to the memory subsystem.

 ## Updating the Pipelined CPU